Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Generalizations

-In this final part of the book, we briefly explore important generalizations of spectral networks in mathematical physics that have begun to emerge in the literature, guiding the reader to relevant references for further investigation.
+In this final part, we briefly survey several important generalizations of spectral networks that have recently emerged in mathematical physics, directing the reader to relevant references for further study.
+Among the many significant directions, we highlight \emph{exponential networks}, \emph{three-dimensional networks}, \emph{WKB cameral networks}, and the \emph{non-abelianization method for conformal Virasoro blocks}.
+Other developments, which require additional background and are therefore omitted here, are nonetheless noteworthy.

+A prominent example is the geometric construction of a $q$-nonabelianization procedure.
+Its first manifestation is the quantum trace map \cite{Bonahon-Wong}, which defines a morphism between two distinct quantizations of the $\mathrm{SL}_2(\mathbb{C})$ character variety of a surface, later interpreted as a non-abelianization map in \cite{Korinman-Quesney}.
+Related advances include the study of quantum holonomies in the physics literature \cite{Gabella:2017qh,KLS}.
+In three dimensions, $q$-nonabelianization induces a map from links in a 3-manifold $M$ to links in a branched $N$-fold cover $\widetilde{M}$ of $M$, realized as a morphism between skein modules associated to $M$ and $\widetilde{M}$ \cite{NeFe1,NeFe2,GMNY}.

+Another striking direction is the relation between the Kontsevich–Soibelman operator and the superconformal index explored in \cite{CoSh}.
+Moreover, a generalized notion of spectral networks associated with families of Bridgeland stability conditions on surfaces has been introduced in \cite{HKSim}, formulated within the Fukaya category with coefficients in a triangulated dg-category.
+Finally, the abelianization procedure has further applications to the study of monodromy and Stokes data of families of flat connections \cite[Rmk.
+3.9.6]{Neitzke_BPS-lec}.
+According to a conjecture of Gaiotto \cite{Gaiotto_Opers}, knowledge of central charges and BPS indices suffices to formulate an integral equation for these data, a conjecture that can be viewed as a generalization of the ODE/IM correspondence \cite{DoDuTa,DoTa}.

 \parttoc